DSKunth/E-commerce-Product-Range-Analysis/README.md

 ## Project Goal
 The goal of this project is to identify the top-performing products, product categories and customers.
 ## Project Scope
-The project’s objective is to carry out the following tasks and communicate data findings and recommendations:
+The project’s objective is to carry out the following tasks and present data findings and recommendations:
 - Data Preprocessing
 - Exploratory Analysis
 - Customer Segmentation using RFM